 - Data linkages to assess transfer student outcomes, characteristics, transfer patterns, pathway uptake etc. This includes school boards (K-12) and postsecondary institutions to link administrative records to analyze localized patterns of student flows (direct entry/transfer) across regions of Ontario.

 Research Project grants generally range from $10,000- $100,000.
 Larger grants may be considered based on the research scope.

 Publicly assisted postsecondary institutions in Ontario (colleges, universities, and Indigenous Institutes), not-for-profit organizations, and postsecondary education researchers working in the field of postsecondary education in Ontario are eligible to apply.
 Applications can be from individual institutions or collaborative initiatives.

-- If you would like to discuss your project before applying, please reach out to Roger Pizarro Milian, Senior Researcher, at email@example.com.
+- If you would like to discuss your project before applying, please reach out to Nick Hanson, Director of Research, Data and Funding, firstname.lastname@example.org and copy Inna Yeranosyan, Grants and Projects Specialist, at email@example.com.

 - Strong Rationale: Proposals must demonstrate how the knowledge being generated can inform policies, pathways, and institutional practices in student mobility in Ontario.
 Proposals should explain how the research will contribute to the literature on student mobility and how it can serve as a sector resource for developing a more seamless postsecondary education system in Ontario.

-- Knowledge Mobilization Strategies: Proposals should include an overview of knowledge mobilization strategies during the course of the project and how research findings will be shared and possibly implemented.
+- Knowledge Mobilization Strategies: Proposals should include an overview of knowledge mobilization strategies during the project and how research findings will be shared and possibly implemented.